quantenProjects/dict.cc.offilne.py/README.md

 Simply enter e or d to change the search direction

 Use tab (also double tap) to get auto completion like in the shell.
-But be patient, the takes a second to generate the suggestions.
+But be patient, it takes a second to generate the suggestions.

 Use CTRL + C to exit the script.